RWTH-HPC/CMake-easytest/README.md

 * `easytest_hook_setup(TEST_TARGET BINARY_TARGET CONFIG MAIN_SOURCE)`

   This hook may be used to setup variables before all other hooks beeing called.
 The intention is to e.g. set variables depending on the configuration and re-read other keys that may use one or more of these variables.

+  If this hook is defined, all common keys will be re-read after calling this hook.

   **Parameters:**
   * `TEST_TARGET`: Test target name.